-Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is a federal Title IV grant program which provides additional funds from the federal government and a match by MCC, to exceptionally needy students as determined by the FAFSA.
+Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is a federal Title IV grant program which provides additional funds from the federal government that are matched by MCC, to exceptionally needy students as determined by the FAFSA.
 FSEOG funds are limited; students are encouraged to file a FAFSA by the priority deadline published each year to be considered for these funds.
 Award amounts vary and are determined annually.

-Federal Work Study (FWS): FWS is a federal Title IV program funded from the federal government and a match by MCC that provides opportunities for students to work part-time and earn income to help meet educational expenses.
-FWS funds are limited; students are encouraged to file a FAFSA by the priority deadline published each year to be considered for these funds.
-Award amounts for FWS vary and are determined annually.
+Federal Work Study (FWS) and Institutional Work Study (INS): FWS is a federal Title IV program that provides opportunities for students to work part-time and earn income to help meet educational expenses.
+INS funds are made available through the Institutional Board of Governors and provide opportunities for students to work part-time and earn income to help meet educational expenses.
+FWS and INS funds are limited; students are encouraged to file a FAFSA by the priority deadline published each year to be considered for these funds.
+Award amounts for FWS and INS vary and are determined annually.

 Federal Direct Loans: Federal Direct Loans are Title IV funds in the form of low-interest loans made to the borrowers directly by the federal government.
-Borrowers must file a FAFSA, sign a Master Promissory Note (MPN) and complete loan entrance counseling prior to receiving loan proceeds.
+Borrowers must file a FAFSA and sign a Master Promissory Note (MPN) prior to receiving loan proceeds.
 Federal Direct Loans may be subsidized or unsubsidized and may be based on financial need and cost of attendance.
 Borrowers must be enrolled at least half-time to be eligible.
 Annual and aggregate limits apply.
 The federal government pays the interest while the borrower is in school or in deferment status on Federal Direct Subsidized Loans.
-Interest accrues at all times.
-Federal Direct Unsubsidized Loan interest is capitalized upon entering repayment if the borrower has not paid interest while in school and during the grace period.
+Interest accrues at all times on Federal Direct Unsubsidized Loans and is capitalized upon entering repayment if the borrower is not paying interest while in school and during the grace period.
 Additional Federal Direct Unsubsidized Loans may be available to independent borrowers.

 Federal Direct Loan borrowers who graduate, withdraw, or drop below half-time enrollment status are required to complete Exit Counseling within 30 days of their last date of attendance or last date of half-time or greater enrollment.
 First-time Federal Direct Loan borrowers will experience a 30-day delay on their first loan disbursement.
 Be sure to plan ahead for expenses incurred at the beginning of your first semester.
 Remember: Federal Direct Loans are a debt that must be repaid.